syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 </head>
 ```

-In addition to above, Syncfusion Blazor components provides latest scripts in CDN without versioning.
+In addition to the above, Syncfusion Blazor components provide the latest scripts in CDN without versioning.
 You can use this in development environment if you want to always use the latest version of scripts.
 It is not recommended to use this in production environment.

 | Component | CDN Script Reference |
 | --- | --- |